-A special type of log is the audit, which is useful to gain insight into events that happened within your account.
-It answers the who, when and where for every event, and it allows you to keep track of the important changes.
+Audit logs are a special type of logs that help to gain insight into events that happened within your organization.
+It answers the who, when, and where for every event, and it allows you to keep track of important changes.

-As the organization administrator, you can access the audit logs from your Cloud Portal's Admin tab.
+As the organization administrator, you can view the audit logs by going to Admin > Organization > Audit Logs.

 Each audit log entry is kept for approximately 30 days in the case of Community accounts, and for 2 years for Enterprise.

 To keep the logs beyond this limit, we recommend to periodically archive them as CSV files to your local storage.
 Click Download to export the audit logs.

 Audit logs for the Automation Ops service are also displayed in the Admin > Organization > Audit Logs page.

 For information about the events logged for Automation Ops, see Audit Logs in the Automation Ops documentation.

 The audit from the Orchestrator service lists all the events linked to a specific tenant.
 You can see folders or machines creations, packages uploads, roles assignments, or settings updates.
 Simply put, every step that may influence the orchestration process is captured inside the Orchestrator's Audit page.

 You need to be an Administrator to access the Audit page at the tenant level.